automl/SMAC3/docs/index.rst

 .. code-block:: text

     @article{lindauer-jmlr22a,
-             author  = {Marius Lindauer and Katharina Eggensperger and Matthias Feurer and AndrÃ© Biedenkapp and Difan Deng and Carolin Benjamins and Tim Ruhkopf and RenÃ© Sass and Frank Hutter}, title   = {SMAC3: A Versatile Bayesian Optimization Package for Hyperparameter Optimization}, journal = {Journal of Machine Learning Research}, year    = {2022},
+             author  = {Marius Lindauer and Katharina Eggensperger and Matthias Feurer and André Biedenkapp and Difan Deng and Carolin Benjamins and Tim Ruhkopf and René Sass and Frank Hutter}, title   = {SMAC3: A Versatile Bayesian Optimization Package for Hyperparameter Optimization}, journal = {Journal of Machine Learning Research}, year    = {2022},